What is DNSSEC? How does it work?

 • DNSKEY stores the public key that a DNS resolver uses to verify DNSSEC signatures in RRSIG records.

 • DS (delegation signer) holds the name of a delegated zone that references a DNSKEY record in the sub-delegated zone along with the delegating NS records.
-It also stored the algorithm of the referenced DNSKEY-record, the cryptographic hash algorithm used to create the hash value and hash value itself.
+It also stores the algorithm of the referenced DNSKEY-record, the cryptographic hash algorithm used to create the hash value itself.

 • NSEC (next secure record) stores a link to the next record name in the zone and lists the record types that exist for the record's names.
 DNS resolvers use NSEC records to verify the non-existence of a record name and type as part of DNSSEC validation.